riscv-software-src/riscv-ctg/docs/source/pseudo_op_support.rst

 During CTG runtime, the ``base_op`` field is checked for in every covergroup.
 The template corresponding to the instruction found in ``base_op`` node is extracted to generate the test.
-If ``base_op`` node does not exist, the instruction found in ``mnemonics`` is used to extract the required template.
+If ``base_op`` node does not exist, the instruction found in ``mnemonics`` is used to extract the required template. ``p_op_cond`` fields are not used as additional constraints for the corresponding pseudo-op.
+This is due to the assumption that test generation for a base-op encompasses all pseudo-ops associated with the base-op.

 Note
 ####